bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 that the standard provided two choices from the opposite ends of the possible choices.

 As a side thought, one can argue that even `std::shared_ptr` is a choice too many, allowing a naive user to shoot themselves in the foot.
-How many times I've heard "I'm using `std::shared_ptr` becaue I've heard it's good to use it" and I had to explain "Yes, compared with a naked pointer, but it's better to use a `std::unique_ptr` instead if you can, and even better to not use a pointer (smart or not) in the first place".
-How many times I've heard "I'm using `std::shared_ptr` because it solves the lifetime issues", but it has viral effects on the codebase, only to then lead to the need to mitigate against circular references.
+How many times have I heard "I'm using `std::shared_ptr` becaue I've heard it's good to use it" and I had to explain "Yes, compared with a naked pointer, but it's better to use a `std::unique_ptr` instead if you can, and even better to not use a pointer (smart or not) in the first place".
+How many times have I heard "I'm using `std::shared_ptr` because it solves the lifetime issues", but it has viral effects on the codebase, only to then lead to the need to mitigate against circular references (leading to exotic use of `std::atomic<std::weak_ptr<...>>`).
 I used `std::shared_ptr` under duress in conjunction with `boost::asio`.
 But I would argue that if you use `std::shared_ptr`, you probably did not do your problem analysis right.

-We thought that `std::unique_ptr` does not meet our needs for C API handles, in particular:
+We thought that `std::unique_ptr` does not meet our needs for C API handles, in particular because:
 - not all handles were pointers
 - the invalid value is not always `nullptr`
 - did not have pointer access to the pointer
-We could not figure out how to use `std::unique_ptr` to cover the first two issues, and the lack of direct access to the pointer meant using temporary raw handle variables which felt like an unnecessary risk.
+We could not figure out how to use `std::unique_ptr` to cover the first two issues, and the lack of direct access to the pointer meant using a temporary raw handle variables which felt like an unnecessary risk.

 For the last point instead of something like this (using a `file_handle` that gives pointer access